-Well, after completing the Trans Am Bike Race… I have to agree with Nate—the Trans Am Bike Race IS harder.
+Well, after completing the Trans Am Bike Race… I have to agree with Nate—the Trans Am Bike Race IS harder, or at least more stressful.
 This is why:

 - Across the entire U.S., the daily high temperatures were about 90 degrees.
 From Oregon to Wyoming, this was a dry heat under a strong sun that sucked all moisture out from our bodies.
 East of Kansas, there was more shade but high humidity, so it felt muggy all the time.
 In contrast, the Tour Divide follows the Continental Divide and is mostly at elevation with usually ample tree shade—so rarely did it feel so hot and uncomfortable.

 - I felt it was harder to camp in the TABR.
 In the TD, you are in forests most of the time and it is easy to pull off off the trail and into some trees to camp.
 In the TABR, especially in places like eastern Oregon, there were no trees or grassy areas, just a lot of openness and scraggly brush in areas with most open space fenced off with barbed wire.
 There were nights around 11 p.m.
 I kept looking for suitable places to stealth camp but would find nothing after an hour of riding and ended up sleeping behind guardrails several times.